pyrophoric/euler/JavaScript/README.md

 Project Euler Solutions: JavaScript
 ==========================

 Here are my [Project Euler](https://projecteuler.net) solutions in JavaScript.
-To run all of the tests, run `mocha all.js`.
+To run all of the tests, run `mocha all.js --no-timeouts`.
 To run a single test, run `mocha <test-number>/test.js`